RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 **The PAO1 genome was then removed from further analysis**.

-## Definition of CD sequences
+## Step 1: Definition of CD sequences

+## Command:

 ```bash
 # create schema
 chewBBACA.py CreateSchema -i Genomes20181011Sem_Plasmideo141/ --cpu 15 -o schema_seed --ptf PAO1.trn
 ```

-**Note:** Genomes20181011Sem_Plasmideo141: Folder containing the 141 complete genomes that created the schema.
+**Note:** Genomes20181011Sem_Plasmideo141: Folder containing the 141 complete genomes that created the scheme.

 ## Step 2: Allele calling

-In this step the alleles are assigned to each of the CDs found in the breeding genomes.
+In this step the allele calling is performed using the resulting set of *loci* found in step 1.

+## Command:

 ```bash
 # run allelecall